 Because the peak rating is 600 watts, the speaker also has the power to take care of the spikes in fluctuating watts throughout a particular song.
 This also removes the possible clipping and distortion that might occur during fluctuations in wattage during the song.

-This series, like all of our top 5, have the five-way setup, including four tweeters and a woofer.
+This series, like all of our top 5, have a five-way setup, including four tweeters and a woofer.
 The best speakers are three-way, so the Pioneer A series is quite a step above even the best speakers out there, and it means that the series actually contains five speakers in one.

 The extra tweeters increase the range of available frequencies to 37k Hz, a full 20k Hz above the human audio range.
 This would seem counterintuitive, but it provides realism to the range of sound that we hear.